 Click here to see a clip of Tracey Smith from the AOR being interviewed by Martyn Lewis about Reflexology!

 When you perceive a threat, your nervous system responds by releasing a flood of stress hormones, including adrenaline and cortisol.
 These hormones rouse the body for emergency action.
 Your heart pounds faster, muscles tighten, blood pressure rises, breath quickens, and your senses become sharper.
-These physical changes increase your strength and stamina, speed your reaction time, and enhance your focus – preparing you to either fight or flee from the danger at hand.
+These physical changes increase your strength and stamina, speed up your reaction time, and enhance your focus – preparing you to either fight or flee from the danger at hand.

 Beyond a certain point, stress stops being helpful and may start causing major damage to your health, your mood, your productivity, your relationships, and your quality of life.
 Long-term exposure to stress may lead to serious health problems.
 Chronic stress disrupts nearly every system in your body.
-It may raise blood pressure, suppress the immune system, increase the risk of heart attack and stroke, contribute to infertility, and speed up the aging process.
+It may raise blood pressure, suppress the immune system, increase the risk of heart attack and stroke, contribute to infertility, and speed up the ageing process.
 Long-term stress may even rewire the brain, leaving you more vulnerable to anxiety and depression.
 Many health problems may be caused or exacerbated by stress.

-Reflexology brings about relaxation and release of tension and may therefore support you through times of stress and improve your general sense of wellbeing.
+Reflexology brings about relaxation and release of tension and may therefore support you through times of stress and improve your general sense of well-being.

 Click here to see a TED talk about how stress affects the brain